Coneriys/apache4/docs/content/middlewares/http/headers.md

 The `accessControlAllowOriginList` indicates whether a resource can be shared by returning different values.

 A wildcard origin `*` can also be configured, and matches all requests.
-If this value is set by a backend service, it will be overwritten by Traefik.
+If this value is set by a backend service, it will be overwritten by apache4.

 This value can contain a list of allowed origins.